tinySSB/tiny-ssb-spec/README.md

 #### 2.5.1 Signature Generation

-The signature is an ed25519 signature of the concatenation of the following data:
+The signature used for tinySSB main-chan packets is an ed25519 signature of the concatenation of the following data:

 | Name                | Description                                              |
 | :------------------ | :------------------------------------------------------- |